Staff Profile

 Background

-Pavlina has a background in Biological Sciences (BSc) and an Engineering PhD with a focus on Bioenergy and Self-Sustainable Systems from UWE, Bristol.
-Her PhD was funded by the European Commission under the project name EVOBLISS (FP-7) and she conducted her work at University of the West of England under the supervision of Prof. Ioannis Ieropoulos.
+Pavlina has a background in Biological Sciences (BSc) and an Engineering PhD focusing on Bioenergy and Self-Sustainable Systems from UWE, Bristol.
+The European Commission funded her PhD under the project name EVOBLISS (FP-7), and she conducted her work at the University of the West of England under the supervision of Prof. Ioannis Ieropoulos.
 Prof. John Greenman and Dr Jonathan Winfield.
 On EvoBliss she worked with partners from Denmark (IT University of Copenhagen), Italy (University of Trento), Germany (Karlsruhe Institute of Technology) and Scotland (University of Glasgow).
-For her thesis Pavlina presented the work she achieved using the robotic platform EvoBot, a 3D-printer turned to robot, which she used as an automated Robot-Chemostat for culturing and maintaining Microbial Fuel Cells (MFCs).
-Her work resulted in improved MFCs which were robotically cultivated and then used on board the 2018 edition EcoBot-II, resulting in almost continual motion (movement every 45 seconds).
-Her work was awarded the "Best Biology Paper" at the 6th Living Machines Conference in Stanford University.
-Before moving to Newcastle University she completed a post-doc at the Bristol Bioenergy Centre where she worked on the PeePowerTM technology, funded by Bill and Melinda Gates Foundation and OXFAM.
-Her role was in researching and developing Microbial Fuel Cell (MFC) systems for practical applications.
-During that project she travelled to East Africa slums and camps where she installed and maintained these systems, the MFCs were installed in toilet blocks and provided lighting at night by converting urine into electricity.
+For her thesis, Pavlina presented the work she achieved using the robotic platform EvoBot, a 3D printer turned into a robot, which she used as an automated Robot-Chemostat for culturing and maintaining Microbial Fuel Cells (MFCs).
+Her work resulted in improved MFCs, which were robotically cultivated and then used on board the 2018 edition EcoBot-II, resulting in almost continual motion (movement every 45 seconds).
+Her work was awarded the "Best Biology Paper" at the 6th Living Machines Conference at Stanford University.

 Google Scholar: Click here